 - The contents of production lists and the values of any associated properties

 - The configuration of imports and import data source (IDS) definitions marked as production data

 - Production users

 3. Model optimization

 Model cleanup or optimization can help reduce model size.
-Use the Model Optimization Checklist to ensure that your model aligns with best practices and Planual guidelines for optimal model performance.
+Use the Model Optimization Resources and Checklist to ensure that your model aligns with best practices and Planual guidelines for optimal model performance.
 The checklist builds on what we’ve provided in the Planual and helps you identify issues that may impact performance, explains why, and includes the actions you can take to fix them.